RocketChat/docs-old/1. Contributing/Reporting Issues/README.md

 1. [Search the Issues](https://github.com/RocketChat/Rocket.Chat/issues) for your bug.
 If you find it, give it a thumbsup and add some additional information to the ticket if differing.
 This will help give us a fuller picture.
 2. Make sure you are running the latest version of Rocket.Chat.
 Its very likely simply updating will resolve your issue.
-3. Try to narrow it down to reproducable steps.
+3. Try to narrow it down to reproducible steps.
 If we can reproduce it, we will be able to fix the issue a lot quicker.
 4. Look at logs for errors.
 See below for how to gather logs.
 5. If you got this far then: [Open an issue](https://github.com/RocketChat/Rocket.Chat/issues/new)